RachWalm/black-jack/README.md

 [time](https://www.simplilearn.com/tutorials/python-tutorial/sleep-in-python#:~:text=The%20sleep()%20function%20in,the%20given%20number%20of%20seconds)

+https://www.geeksforgeeks.org/make-python-wait-for-a-pressed-key/ press enter to continue on the instructions

 - also for readability it was essential to remove extraneous information from the screen once it was no longer required.
-OS clear screen adapted from madlibs
+OS clear screen adapted from [clear](https://www.geeksforgeeks.org/clear-screen-python/)

 - Readability also was improved by the use of colours from [colorama](https://pypi.org/project/colorama/).